dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 ## Connecting the app and the secured Web API

-Now that the authentication process is working fine, let's connect our client to the Web API providing the book list.
-We will implement it in the `Home` component as follows:
+To complete the authentication process, you will need to create the `Home` React component.
+You will use this component to connect your client to the Web API providing the book list.
+So, create a file called `Home.jsx` in the `./src/` directory with the following code:

 ```javascript
 import React from 'react';